PHPirates/django-template/readme.md

 ## Setting up HTTPS
 Because it's not much work and free, just do it.

 * You can get an ssl certificate for free, for example from Let's Encrypt.
 In that case, just follow their [install guide](https://certbot.eff.org/#ubuntuxenial-nginx).
+If you need to choose, you are not serving files out of a directory on the server.
+Also, it's possible that after running certbot it has automatically added lines in the nginx config which point to the ssl certificates (multiple times!).
+You probably want to replace the old lines you commented out previously with these ones.
 * Possibly you need to `sudo fuser -k 80/tcp` to clean things up after setting up https.
 * Then start nginx with `sudo service nginx start`.
 * In the future, restart nginx with `sudo service nginx restart`.